 All of these questions are now best answered by the DOJ’s Office of the Inspector General and a formal investigation and inquiry should begin immediately.
 Cases like Epstein’s don’t just hurt the victims, they undermine the legitimacy of the entire justice system.

 Mimi Rocah, currently a Distinguished Criminal Justice Fellow at Pace University Law School, served as an assistant U.S. attorney for the Southern District of New York from 2001 to 2017.
-Rocah is an NBC and MSNBC legal analyst.
+She is running for the position of Westchester County D.A.